Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.ManagedPrivateEndpoints/README.md

-# Azure Synapse Analytics Managed Virtual Network client library for .NET
+# Azure Synapse Analytics Managed Private Endpoints client library for .NET

 This directory contains the open source subset of the .NET SDK.
 For documentation of the complete Azure SDK, please see the [Microsoft Azure .NET Developer Center](http://azure.microsoft.com/develop/net/).